-Response: The proposals would not affect air quality nor would any discharge enter the water table.
+Response: The proposals would not affect air quality or nor would any discharge enter the water table.

-d) Noise and inadequate background noise readings within the submitted Noise Impact Assessment e) Visual Impact f) Industrial nature of the proposal of the Planning assessment.
+d) Noise and inadequate background noise readings within the submitted Noise Impact Assessment e) Visual Impact f) Industrial nature of the proposal

 Response: Environmental Services carried out their own background noise levels and are content that acceptable noise limits can be met.